Puppy & Kitten Vaccine Schedule: Start Early, Stay Protected

 When it comes to keeping your furry family members healthy, vaccines are one of the simplest and most powerful tools we have.

-Puppies and kittens don’t come with built-in immunity — but vaccines can give them one.
+Puppies and kittens don’t come with built-in immunity — but vaccines can give them some.
 Starting early and staying consistent with boosters helps prevent painful, deadly, and completely avoidable diseases like parvovirus, distemper, and feline distemper (panleukopenia).

 At NWA shelters and rescues, we’ve seen how just one missed vaccine can lead to tragedy.
 But we’ve also seen how early prevention gives pets the healthy, happy lives they deserve.